 TBG TIP: If you accidentally overwhip your crème fraiche and it begins to look curdled, don't panic!
 Just add 2 tablespoons cold cream and fold gently with a flexible spatula; the mixture should magically loosen up and become smooth again.
 Repeat the process if need be until the cream is smooth and billowy.

 This dreamy whipped topping goes with just about any dessert.
-Here some of my favorite ways to enjoy it:
+Here are a few more favorite ways to enjoy it:

-- Pipe it over gluten-free lemon tart or gluten-free blood orange tart for a stunning topping.
+- Pipe it over a gluten-free blood orange tart for a stunning topping.

 - Serve it over stovetop pot de crème or strawberry shortcakes.

-- Layer it with gluten-free sponge cake and berries for an elegant Victoria Sponge.
+- Layer it with gluten-free sponge cake and berries.

 - Use it to top fresh fruit such as berries or stone fruit for a simple dessert.